ngalaiko/galaiko.rocks/src/lib/posts/blog/programming-metaphor.md

 ---

-in this post i will be describing a programming metaphor. i use it to explain to people outside of it what does it mean to work as a software engineer. it proved itself very useful and i do not recall seeing it anywhere else. here it is:
+in this post i will be describing a programming metaphor. i use it to explain to people outside it what does it mean to work as a software engineer. it proved itself useful and i do not recall seeing it anywhere else. here it is:

 first, being a software engineer is a mix between being an architect and being a writer. most people can imagine what both architects' and writers' do.